 How can we transform focus groups into an empowering environment for migrant women learning a new language and settling in a new country?

-The FATIMA project external evaluators held a focus group for migrant women taking part in the programme at the Baytree Centre.
+The FATIMA project external evaluators held focus groups for migrant women taking part in the programme at the Baytree Centre.
 The aim was to find out more about their experience of the programme, what they found useful and what they would take from it into the future.